DavidKMuchiri/organization_management/README.md

 # organization_management
-An API with all the CRUD operations to management creation and manipulation of organizations, companies and employees.
+An API with all the CRUD operations to manage creation and manipulation of organizations, companies and employees around the world.